bigeagle/gohop/README.md

 GoHop
 =====
-GoHop is a VPN implemented in golang, who came in nature with encryption and obfuscation, in order to escape from censorship and intellegent package inspection.
+GoHop is a VPN implemented in golang, with encryption and obfuscation built in nature.
+The goal of this project is to escape from censorship and intellegent package inspection.

 This is also my network forencics course project.